 Skip to main content

-There are occasions when tag values need to be pulled and saved for downstream processing from one of the responses to a web method.
-The SMAParseResponseFile application allows users to parse a saved response file to grab a value (or a structure) and save it in either an OpCon global property or a file.
-(This file can then be used with the SMA_INJECT_FILE directive to complete a request file for a web method.)
+SMAParseResponseFile parses a saved FICS web service response file to extract a tag value or structure, and saves the result to either an OpCon global property or a file.
+The saved file can then be used with the SMA_INJECT_FILE directive to complete a request file for a downstream web service method.

 Example